Share the ride with Metro Vanpool

 Vans are rented monthly to the vanpool’s primary driver.
-Rideshare by Enterprise (a renting company contracted by the Metropolitan Council) establishes the rental rates and offers types of vans (7-, 12- or 15-passenger vans) available.
+Commute with Enterprise (a renting company contracted by the Metropolitan Council) establishes the rental rates and offers types of vans (7-, 12- or 15-passenger vans) available.
 The rent covers the van, insurance, maintenance, repairs and 24-hour roadside assistance.

 Primary drivers ride free in exchange for driving and coordination responsibilities.